Atwater Village, Los Angeles

 Atwater Village is a neighborhood in the 13th district of Los Angeles, California.
 Much of Atwater Village lies in the fertile Los Angeles River flood plain.
-Located in the northeast region of the city, Atwater borders Griffith Park and Silver Lake to the west, Glendale to the north and east, and Glassell Park to the south.
+Located in the northeast region of the city, Atwater Village borders Griffith Park and Silver Lake to the west, Glendale to the north and east and Glassell Park to the south.
 The eastern boundary is essentially the railroad tracks (originally, the Southern Pacific).
 The area has three elementary schools—two public and one private.
 Almost half the residents were born abroad, a high percentage for the city of Los Angeles.

 History

 Much of Northeastern Los Angeles was part of Rancho San Rafael, until 1868, when parts of it were purchased by W.C.B.
 Richardson, who renamed it Rancho Santa Eulalia.
 The entire region was subdivided and sold to home builders in 1902, with the Atwater Village portion being named as such due to its proximity to the Los Angeles River.
 The area was initially named "Atwater," while the "Village" was added in 1986.